pinecone-io/cli/CONTRIBUTING.md

 - A new update to the [Releases page](https://github.com/pinecone-io/cli/releases) with built artifacts attached.
 If you want to be fancy, you can edit the text there to give a more narrative overview of what is in the release.
 But for these early iterations we're just pushing and shipping without a lot of ceremony.
 - Updates to to the [Homebrew tap](https://github.com/pinecone-io/homebrew-tap) should happen automatically

-To consume the update from Homebrew, users should run
+To consume the update from Homebrew (assuming they have previously installed it from homebrew), users should run

 ```sh
 brew update